ibm-cloud-docs/vpc/lb-create.md

 You can create an {{site.data.keyword.cloud}} {{site.data.keyword.alb_full}} (ALB) to distribute inbound traffic across multiple instances.
 IBM supports virtual server instances, bare metal server instances, and other devices that are reachable to the application load balancer with a device IP address, such as Power Systems™ Virtual Server instances connected over {{site.data.keyword.cloud_notm}} Direct Link.
 {: shortdesc}

-## Creating an application load balancer in the UI
+## Creating an application load balancer in the console
 {: #lb-ui-creating-network-load-balancer}
 {: ui}